 This requirement supports the capability of the AMC to change the reporting rate of the tracking device remotely to increase the effectiveness of recovery operations.
-Also, the AMC should be able to send a remote command to increase the reporting interval to presethe rve battery, so the recovery team has more time to locate the stolen vehicle or, alternatively, when the recovery team and the LEAs are very close to locating the stolen vehicle, the AMC should be able to decrease the reporting interval (e.g., to 1 minute) so that the authorities are able to follow the vehicle in real-time.
+Also, the AMC should be able to send a remote command to increase the reporting interval to preserve the battery, so the recovery team has more time to locate the stolen vehicle or when the recovery team and the LEAs are very close to locating the stolen vehicle, the AMC should be able to decrease the reporting interval (e.g., to 1 minute) so that the authorities can follow the vehicle in real-time.